 Jake, meanwhile, was inspired by a criminal law class.

-“Previously, I was on the bubble for law school, but after taking that class I loved it and enjoyed it,” says Jake, a Business Finance major minoring in pre-law.
+“Previously, I was on the bubble for law school, but after taking that class I loved it and enjoyed it,” says Jake, then a Business Finance major minoring in pre-law.
 “It definitely pushed me more toward the law track.
 It enhanced my passion for law.”

 Students from Dominican's Barowsky School of Business, Jake and Sophia appreciated Oxford’s tutorial method, a unique and highly personalized style of instruction that is the central feature of an Oxford education.
 They both believe that Dominican prepared them for the academic rigors of Oxford.
 As student-athletes for Dominican’s golf teams, they have learned the value of time management and they have found faculty to be supportive in all of their research endeavors.